haskell/cabal/doc/cabal-package-description-file.rst

 .. pkg-field:: private-build-depends: private scope

-    A private dependency can be introduced in a cabal file in the ``private-build-depends`` field.
+    A `private dependency <Private dependencies>` can be introduced in a cabal file in the ``private-build-depends`` field.
 The specification starts with the name of the private dependency *scope* and then contains a list of normal dependency specifications which dictate the packages included in that private scope.